shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-3D-art-gallery-using-Unity3D.md

 # Conclusion

-This was a long tutorial, and this we have learned how to interact with a Smart Contract from a Unity3D game.
+Congratulations on making it all the way through this tutorial!
+We have learned how to interact with a smart contract from a Unity3D game.
 We have learned how to read data from the blockchain and display information to the user.
-We also learned the basics of Nethereum, that is a C# library used for interacting with Ethereum based blockchain.
+We also learned the basics of Nethereum, which is a C# library used for interacting with Ethereum based blockchains.

 # Next Steps